-Adverse changes in the political and economic policies of the U.S. government in connection with trade with China have reduced the demand for our products and damaged our business.
+Adverse changes in the political and economic policies of the U.S. government in connection with trade with China and Chinese customers have reduced the demand for our products and damaged our business.

-Regulatory activity, such as enforcement of U.S. export control and sanctions laws, and the imposition of new tariffs, have in the past and may continue to materially limit our ability to make sales to our significant customers in China, which has in the past and may continue to harm our results of operations, reputation and financial condition.
+Regulatory activity, such as enforcement of U.S. export control and sanctions laws, and the imposition of tariffs and export regulations, have in the past and may continue to materially limit our ability to make sales to our significant customers in China, which has in the past and may continue to harm our results of operations, reputation and financial condition.
 For example, the recent U.S. government export restrictions on a number of Chinese customers, such as Huawei Technologies Co.
 Ltd., and others have dampened demand for our products, adding to the already challenging macroeconomic environment.
-Moreover, concerns that U.S. companies may not be reliable suppliers as a result of the above actions has caused, and may in the future cause, our customers to replace our products in favor of products from other suppliers.
+An increasing number of Marvell products require licenses for export to Huawei and other companies on the Entity List; there can be no assurances that such licenses will be approved by the U.S. Government.
+Moreover, concerns that U.S. companies may not be reliable suppliers as a result of these and other actions has caused, and may in the future cause, some of our customers in China to amass large inventories of our products well in advance of need or caused some of our customers to replace our products in favor of products from other suppliers.
+As a result, the Chinese government has adopted a new law with respect to unreliable suppliers.
+Being designated as an unreliable supplier would have an adverse impact on our business and operations.
 In addition, there may be indirect impacts to our business that we cannot easily quantify such as the fact that some of our other customers' products which use our solutions, such as hard disk drives, may also be impacted by export restrictions.
-If export restrictions related to Chinese customers are sustained for a long period of time, or if other export restrictions were to be imposed as a result of current trade tensions such as restrictions on trade with other countries, it could have an adverse impact on our revenues and results of operations.
+Customers in China may also choose to develop indigenous solutions, as replacements for products that are subject to U.S. export controls.
+Several important new restrictions became effective in December 2020 and January 2021, which may further impact our business.
+If export restrictions related to Chinese customers are sustained for a long period of time, or if other export restrictions were to be imposed, including restrictions on tr

 We typically sell products to customers in China pursuant to purchase orders rather than long term purchase commitments.
-Customers in China can generally cancel or defer purchase orders on short notice without incurring a penalty and, therefore, they may be more likely to do so while the tariffs and trade bans are in effect.
+Customers in China can generally cancel or defer purchase orders on short notice without incurring a penalty and, therefore, they may be more likely to do so while the tariffs and trade restrictions are in effect.
 See also, risk Factor entitled "We are subject to order and shipment uncertainties.
 If we are unable to accurately predict customer demand, we may hold excess or obsolete inventory, which would reduce our gross margin.
 Conversely, we may have insufficient inventory, which would result in lost revenue opportunities and potential loss of market share as well as damaged customer relationships."
-In addition, customers in China that may be subject to trade bans or tariffs, may develop their own products or solutions instead of purchasing from us or they may acquire products or solutions from our competitors or other third-party sources that are not be subject to the U.S. tariffs and trade restrictions.
+In addition, customers in China that may be subject to trade restrictions or tariffs, may develop their own products or solutions instead of purchasing from us or they may acquire products or solutions from our competitors or other third-party sources that are not subject to the U.S. tariffs and trade restrictions.